206 B Stouffer Hall

 724-357-4534 — Office

-Dr. Dandeneau has been with the Counseling Department since 1995.
+Claire Dandeneau has been with the Counseling Department since 1995.
 She currently serves as the department chairperson and has taught Introduction to Community Counseling; Management of Guidance Services; Practicum for Adolescents and Adults; and Individual Analysis.
-As chairperson, Claire coordinates admission to the counseling program and represents the department in the College of Education and the Graduate School.
+As chairperson, Dandeneau coordinates admission to the counseling program and represents the department in the College of Education and the Graduate School.